RareSkills/blog/solidity-precompiles/solidity-precompiles.md

 ## Call Precompiled Smart Contracts with Solidity

-Most precompiles don't have a solidity wrapper (with ecRecover being the sole exception).
+Most precompiles don't have a Solidity wrapper (with ecRecover being the sole exception).
 You'll need to call the address directly with addressOfPrecompile.staticcall(...) or use assembly.

-Although none of the precompiled contracts are state changing, the solidity function that calls them cannot be pure because the solidity compiler has no way of inferring that a [staticcall](https://www.rareskills.io/post/solidity-staticcall) won’t change the state.
+Although none of the precompiled contracts are state changing, the Solidity function that calls them cannot be pure because the Solidity compiler has no way of inferring that a [staticcall](https://www.rareskills.io/post/solidity-staticcall) won’t change the state.

 ## Address 0x01: ecRecover

 ECRecover is the precompile for recovering an address from a hash and a digital signature for that hash, i.e. determining who signed it if the signature is valid.
-(Learn more about how to use [solidity digital signatures](https://www.rareskills.io/post/openzeppelin-verify-signature) in our tutorial).
+(Learn more about how to use [Solidity digital signatures](https://www.rareskills.io/post/openzeppelin-verify-signature) in our tutorial).

 Example:
 ```solidity